 At the footsteps of the quaint Fire Station #32 – the oldest firehouse still in use by the city of Indianapolis – the Rainbow Bridge once separated the surrounding area from Broad Ripple proper, and crossing it was a sign that you were entering a place of wonder, diversity, and bold décor.
 A place where all were welcome.

-Eventually Broad Ripple grew beyond the bounds of the White River and the bridge is now more at the center of the village than an entry to it.
+Eventually Broad Ripple grew beyond the bounds of the Central Canal and the bridge is now more at the center of the village than an entry to it.
 But that hasn’t stopped its legacy.
 In fact, it is now more important than ever and acts as a de facto meeting ground for local events, protests, art fairs, parades, night time revelers and lovers.